Graduate School - Statement of Purpose

-Graduate and professional schools often require some sort of written statement -- often called a "statement of purpose," "personal statement," or "letter of intent"-- as a part of the application.
-Some statements require rather specific information--for example, the applicant's intended area of study within a graduate field.
-Still others are quite unstructured, leaving the applicant free to address a wide range of matters.
+Graduate and professional schools often require some sort of written statement called a "statement of purpose," "personal statement," or "letter of intent" as a part of the application.
+Some statements require rather specific information about the applicant's intended area of study within their graduate field and others are quite unstructured, leaving the applicant free to address a wide range of matters.
 The importance of the statement varies from school to school and from field to field.

 - Determine your purpose in writing the statement

 - Determine your approach and style of the statement

 - Words and phrases to avoid without explanation

 Usually the purpose is to persuade the admissions committee that you are an applicant who should be chosen.
 Whatever its purpose, the content must be presented in a manner that will give coherence to the whole statement.